JuliaLang/julia/doc/manual/parallel-computing.rst

 ---------------

 The launching, management and networking of Julia processes into a logical cluster is done via cluster managers.
-A :obj:`ClusterManager` is responsible for
+A :class:`ClusterManager` is responsible for

 - launching worker processes in a cluster environment
 - managing events during the lifetime of each worker
-- optionally, a cluster manager can also provide data transport
+- optionally, providing data transport

 A Julia cluster has the following characteristics:

-- The initial Julia process, also called the ``master`` is special and has a id of 1.
+- The initial Julia process, also called the ``master``, is special and has an ``id`` of 1.
 - Only the ``master`` process can add or remove worker processes.
 - All processes can directly communicate with each other.

 Connections between workers (using the in-built TCP/IP transport) is established in the following manner:

-- :func:`addprocs` is called on the master process with a :obj:`ClusterManager` object
+- :func:`addprocs` is called on the master process with a :class:`ClusterManager` object
 - :func:`addprocs` calls the appropriate :func:`launch` method which spawns
   required number of worker processes on appropriate machines
-- Each worker starts listening on a free port and writes out its host, port information to :const:`STDOUT`
+- Each worker starts listening on a free port and writes out its host and port information to :const:`STDOUT`
-- The cluster manager captures the stdout's of each worker and makes it available to the master process
+- The cluster manager captures the :const:`STDOUT` of each worker and makes it available to the master process
 - The master process parses this information and sets up TCP/IP connections to each worker
 - Every worker is also notified of other workers in the cluster
-- Each worker connects to all workers whose id is less than its own id
+- Each worker connects to all workers whose ``id`` is less than the worker's own ``id``
 - In this way a mesh network is established, wherein every worker is directly connected with every other worker

-While the default transport layer uses plain TCP sockets, it is possible for a Julia cluster to provide its own transport.
+While the default transport layer uses plain :class:`TCPSocket`, it is possible for a Julia cluster to provide its own transport.

 Julia provides two in-built cluster managers:

-- ``LocalManager``, used when :func:`addprocs` or :func:`addprocs(np::Integer) <addprocs>` are called
+- :class:`LocalManager`, used when :func:`addprocs` or :func:`addprocs(np::Integer) <addprocs>` are called
-- ``SSHManager``, used when :func:`addprocs(hostnames::Array) <addprocs>` is called with a list of hostnames
+- :class:`SSHManager`, used when :func:`addprocs(hostnames::Array) <addprocs>` is called with a list of hostnames

 :class:`LocalManager` is used to launch additional workers on the same host, thereby leveraging multi-core and multi-processor hardware.